-Chiropractor means a chiropractor who has general registration with Australian Health Practitioner Regulation Agency.
-As outlined in the Allied Health Guideline, a chiropractor must be approved by SIRA to deliver services in the NSW workers compensation scheme.
-The requirement to be approved does not apply to treatment provided interstate or to an exempt worker.
+Note: As outlined in the Allied Health Guideline, a Counsellor must be approved by the authority to deliver services in the NSW workers compensation system.
+The requirement to be approved does not apply to treatment provided interstate or to exempt workers.